data-apis/scipy-2023-presentation/paper/paper.rst

 In order to define the contours of the standardization process, we established the following design principles:

-**Functions.** The standardized API should consist primarily of functions on the namespace (as opposed to methods on the array object).
+**Functions.** The standardized API should consist primarily of standalone functions.
 Function-based API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
 While method chaining and the fluent interface design pattern are also relatively common, especially among array libraries supporting deferred execution and operator fusion, function-based APIs are generally preferred.
 This mirrors design patterns used in underlying implementations, such as those written in C/C++ and Fortran, and more closely matches written mathematical notation.

 **Minimal array object.** The standard should not require that an array object have any attributes or methods beyond what is necessary for inspection